-- 3. The joint proposed final pretrial order, the jury instructions, proposed voir dire, the statement of the case required by Paragraph 2(c) of this Order, objections to exhibits required by Paragraph 2(h) of this Order, and any proposed special verdict forms, shall be submitted to chambers in either WordPerfect 10.0 or Microsoft Word format on a USB flash drive, as well as in hard copies.
-All hard-copy submissions should be submitted in a binder to the Clerk's office in an envelope clearly marked with the case number and "JSW chambers copies." - 4.
-At the final pretrial conference, the above submissions shall be considered and, if necessary, the Court shall hear oral argument.
+3. The proposed findings of fact and conclusions of law, the joint proposed final pretrial order, and objections to exhibits required by paragraph 2(e) of this Order, shall be submitted to chambers in either Microsoft Word or WordPerfect 10.0 format on a USB flash drive, as well as in hard copies.
+All hard-copy submissions should be submitted in a binder to the Clerk's office in an envelope clearly marked with the case number and "JSW chambers copies."

+4. At the final pretrial conference, the above submissions shall be considered and, if necessary, the Court shall hear oral argument.